 How can the RIS help you?

-We provide a range of support services to help you meet the requirements of the RIS and get the very best out of CIRAS membership.
+you meet the requirements of the RIS and get the very best out of CIRAS membership.
 These include guidance on responding to reports, downloadable promotional tools and events and newsletters for sharing learning and good practice.
-For further help please don’t hesitate to contact your Stakeholder Manager.
+For further help please don’t hesitate to contact your stakeholder manager.